Jemmerl/rekindle-underground/README.txt

 Formations such as igneous bodies or hydrothermal deposits are also included!
 For example: explosive diatreme-maar formations that include kimberlite pipes can be found!
 No more getting your diamonds from Y-Level 16, you need to get prospecting!
-One can also expect to find dikes and sills, surface boulders, hydrothermally deposited veins, river and beach placers, large igneous plutons, flood basalt "traps", surface regoliths, and more -- all entirely user configurable!
+One can also expect to find dikes and sills, surface boulders, hydrothermally deposited veins, river and beach placers, large igneous plutons, flood basalt "traps", surface regoliths, and more -- need I say it?
+All entirely user configurable!

 Over time, greater control is planned for these features.
 With more power comes more complexity, but built-in documentation is planned for your reading pleasure!